cochrancj/ConcentrationGame/readme.md

   - I need to refactor my code so it is not such a jumbled mess, but ran up against a wall with operation order

-  - I also need to refactor how I'm building the board to take up less power - if I make the board and *then* shoot that to the DOM, it would be much more efficient than shooting 20 items to the DOM.
+  - I also need to refactor how I'm building the board to take up less bandwidth - if I make the board and *then* shoot that to the DOM, it would be much more efficient than shooting 20 items to the DOM.